 - Parse .pdb format file to get information that complimentary to the Bio.PDB module in BioPython package.

-- Analyze the electron density maps on atom/residue/chain level and interpret the electron densities in terms of number of electrons by estimating a density-electron ratio.
+- Analyze the electron density maps on atom/residue/domain levels and interpret the electron densities in terms of number of electrons by estimating a density-electron ratio.

 Full API documentation, user guide, and tutorial can be found on readthedocs